 This way you don’t feel as if you’re carrying a huge load on your shoulders or hips; instead, it just feels like you are walking around with a big bag, that has some weight to it, but not anything too excessive.

-Many parents have given the lillebaby hip carrier positive reviews simply because of how well designed it was.
-If your baby can’t sit up on their own without support, the repositionable infant insert will give them the support their little body needs.
+Many parents have given the lillebaby hip carrier positive reviews simply because of how well-designed it was.
+If your baby can’t sit up on its own without support, the repositionable infant insert will give them the support their little body needs.